belgacemkh/crudlaravel/README.md

 ## Laravel crud application
-This is a laravel crud appalication
+This is a laravel crud application